 “I have no idea what you’re talking about.”

-“Facere ut quivis sentiat et videat,” rejoined the man, mimicking Malmquist with exaggerated gestures.
+“Facere ut quivis sentiat et videat,” rejoined the man, mocking Malmquist with exaggerated gestures.
 “Veni ad nos.”

-“Veni ad nos!” yelled the boy, who grabbed Malmquist by the arm.
+“Veni ad nos!” yelled the boy, who grabbed him by the arm.

 “Heus, modo cura!” shouted the toothless fellow manning the stand.
 He threw the sausage at Malmquist, before resuming his hawking.
 “Lucanica ventre cum bulbis in calidum craticulam!”

 Malmquist worked his way out of the market and over to the Argiletum.
 The shops along the street were more numerous and decrepit than he remembered.
-About where the brothel should have been that had sheltered him from his Chinese foe, he found a shop crowded with men unfurling scrolls; pigeonholes stuffed with hundreds of scrolls lined the walls — a bookstore.
+About where the brothel that had sheltered him from his Chinese foe should have been, he found a shop crowded with men unfurling scrolls; pigeonholes stuffed with hundreds of scrolls lined the walls—a bookstore.
 A cobbler’s shop.
 Busy open-front eateries.
 The voluptuous odor wafting from a bakery’s golden-crusted loaves of bread mingling with the stench of street sewage.

-“Heus, pulcher!” a female voice called out to him on the other side, sitting on a high stool, in her forties.
-She had the large eyes and dark features of a Middle Easterner, with hair dyed blue, and wore a wrap-around skirt and a simple band around her bosom.
+“Heus, pulcher!” a female voice called out to him on the other side of the street, sitting on a high stool, in her forties.
+She had the large eyes and dark features of a Middle Easterner, hair dyed blue, a wrap-around skirt and a simple band around her bosom.
 A brothel.